mindsdb/mindsdb/docs/mindsdb-docs/docs/contribute/ml_handlers.md

 └─ utilities                           # Handler utility directory
 │  ├─ install.py                           # Script that installs all handler dependencies
 ```

+!!! note "Database Handlers"
+    To learn more about handlers and how to implement a database handler, visit our [doc page here](/contribute/integrations/).

 ## Creating a Machine Learning Handler